-- LT Cambaliza LLP builds and rebuilds accounting systems that record all real estate transactions and activities—from rental service to property management.
+- Cambaliza McGee LLP builds and rebuilds accounting systems that record all real estate transactions and activities—from rental service to property management.

 - We also do accounting for purchasing and disposition of real estate properties.